 This though, isn’t the be all and end all.

-It was my business Looking for a branding partner, I would definitely be interested in seeing their track record.
+If it was my business looking for a rebranding agency though, I would definitely be interested in seeing their track record.

 A Word of Warning